Janon000/Crypto_Balance_Tacker/README.md

 # Kraken Crypto Wallet Balance Chart

-Crypto performance chart for a Kraken Exchange Wallet

-Default currency pair is USD
+Display the performance of a Kraken exchange account using an ohlc chart Default currency pair is USD